Atlassian Rovo Pricing & Credit Calculator: The Definitive 2026 Cost Guide

 Multiplier: 1.0x

-Best Use Case: Standard dev tasks, code generation, and pull request descriptions.
+Best Use Case: Standard developmental tasks, intermediate code generation, and synthesizing accurate pull request descriptions.

 Cost Efficiency: Balanced.
-This is the default setting for most Rovo Agents.
+This serves as the reliable default setting for most general-purpose Rovo Agents.

 3. The Architect: Claude Opus 4.5